• Skip to main content

 Instructions

-• In a large bowl combine apples, 3 tablespoons sugar, 1 tablespoon cinnamon, and the cornstarch.
+• In a large bowl combine apples, 2 tablespoons sugar, ½ tablespoon cinnamon, and 2 tablespoons cornstarch.
 Stir until coated

-• In a small bowl, make the cobbler topping.
-Combine sugar, melted butter, flour, cinnamon and baking powder with your hands until a crumbly texture forms.
+• In a small bowl, make the streusel topping.
+Combine sugar, melted butter, flour, cinnamon and baking powder with your hands or a whisk until a crumbly texture forms.

 • Sprinkle large crumbles over the apple mixture .